 How to Spot, Diagnose, and Treat Hair Loss

 A small amount of hair loss is a normal occurrence.
 In fact, the average person loses between 50 and 100 hairs every day.
 So how can someone tell if more than the normal amount is being shed?
 Dr. Robert Leonard and Dr. Matthew Lopresti offer tips on how to identify when hair loss is a problem and provide guidance on how to stop this process.
 The earlier you begin treatment, the more effective non-surgical treatments can be.
 Unfortunately, by the time hair loss is noticeable 50 percent of hairs have already fallen from the scalp .
-Our extensively trained hair transplant surgeons offer the most comprehensive array of hair restoration options available.
+Our extensively trained hair restoration surgeons offer the most comprehensive array of hair restoration options available.
 If you’ve noticed changes in your hair volume and fullness, we can help you.

 How to Detect Hair Loss